Not everyone is a born deal-maker, but there are strategies that all entrepreneurs can use to maximise sales.

 Consider your business client interactions as long-term commitments rather than short-term transactions.

-Oftentimes transactions with an individual can be one-off, but with a business they can be long-term repeat business.
+Oftentimes transactions with an individual can be one-off, but with a business, they can be long-term repeat business.
 The way to tap into that opportunity is to design your offering in a way that comes across as a partnership, not a one-off deal for winning a single transaction with them.
-This long-term mentality might steer you towards co-creating business terms that result in win-win situations, instead of a win-lose set up – which is not sustainable in the long term. – Zipho Sikhakhane, founder of EMZ Advisory & Investments, a training, advisory and investment firm.
+This long-term mentality might steer you towards co-creating business terms that result in win-win situations, instead of a win-lose set-up – which is not sustainable in the long term. – Zipho Sikhakhane, founder of EMZ Advisory & Investments, a training, advisory and investment firm.
 Read more here

 To get to know a prospective client

-Use Linkedin to “study” the client you’re pitching to as most business people are available on the social networking platform.
+Use LinkedIn to “study” the client you’re pitching to as most business people are available on the social networking platform.

-Before you go for your next appointment, spend five minutes looking the person up on Linkedin, see where they went to school, what jobs they’ve had, what position they hold in the company, look at the company’s website, what products do they have.
+Before you go for your next appointment, spend five minutes looking the person up on Linkedin, see where they went to school, what jobs they’ve had, what position they hold in the company, look at the company’s website, and what products they have.
 [During your pitch] you can drop a couple of points into that conversation because people like the fact that you’ve taken the time to get to know them before you met. – Shirley Anthony is an author, speaker and owner of Marketing Breakthroughs, a marketing consultancy operating for over twenty years.
 Read more here

 To get customers to choose you